Introduction

 The Return Object

-Finally, our composable returns an object providing access to the Pokémon, species, and evolution data, as well as the three load methods.
-Importantly, it also exposes the error object as a computed property.
-This computed property will automatically update whenever any of the methods sets an error, allowing consumers of the composable to reactively respond to any errors that may occur.
+The composable returns an object providing access to the Pokémon, species, and evolution data, as well as the three load methods.
+It exposes the error object as a computed property.
+This computed property updates whenever any of the methods sets an error, allowing consumers of the composable to react to errors.

 return {